 You should also attach a .pdf version of the crew call sheet and a map of the location.

 In most cases, the entire crew can get the same email.
 This especially makes sense if your entire crew is coming in at the general call time.

-However, if some folks (i.e. talent) have unique call times, seeing a different “general” call time could lead to some confusion.
-In these cases you may want to send a separate email that clearly states when they should be on set.
+However, if some folks (i.e., talent) have unique call times, seeing a different “general” call time could lead to confusion.
+In these cases, you may want to send a separate email that clearly states when they should be on set.

 Personalize the email for each cast member.
-If you send out a general call sheet to a rookie actor, they will almost certainly show up at the General Call Time, rather than their correct personal call time.
+If you send out a general call sheet to a rookie actor, they will almost certainly show up at the general call time, rather than their individual call time.

 As you’ve probably guessed, StudioBinder has streamlined call sheet distribution as well.

 Because everyone gets their own custom email with only their call time prominently displayed, you don't have to worry about creating different email versions or accidentally CC’ing the wrong people.